 We reached Tuka Marine Park and it was paradise.

 How to go to Tuka Marine Park:

 Go to the transport terminal in Osmena St., and ride a van to Kiamba.
 After arriving in Kiamba, ride a tricycle and go to Lourdes Park.
 Find the tourism office and ask assistance from a tourism officer.

 LGU Kiamba offering free lunch to its people and visitors

 Aside from free meals, they also offer free haircut and massage

 Gained new set of experiences, social skills and new friends 🙂

-The whole experience led me to a realization that there is also beauty outside the comfort of my room.
-Perhaps it’s time for me to go out and stay out for longer hours just to feel that I am a part of something, meet new people and just be crazy.
+The whole experience led me to the realization that there is also beauty outside the comfort of my room.
+Perhaps it’s time for me to go out and stay out for long hours just to feel that I am a part of something, meet new people and just be crazy.
 It’s euphoric to strip off your skin and live different lives once in a while.